 Employer matching contributions.
 Your employer may also contribute to your 403(b), often by matching your contributions up to a certain amount through what’s known as an employer match.

 Matching formulas vary, but a relatively common one is for an employer to match your contributions dollar for dollar on the first 5% or 6% of salary you defer.
 So, if you earn $50,000 a year and defer at least 6% of that, or $3,000, your employer might kick in another $3,000.
-Because that is basically free money, financial advisers often suggest putting at least enough in your 403(b) plan each year to get the maximum match from your employer.
+Financial advisers often suggest putting at least enough in your 403(b) plan each year to get the maximum match from your employer.

 Combined contribution limits.
 There are limits on how much you and your employer together can contribute to your account.
 For 2017, for example, the maximum is either the amount of your compensation for the year or $54,000 ($60,000 for those over 50), whichever is less.